Your cart

 Discreet, smokeless, and shelf-stable, edibles are built for convenience and consistency.
 They tend to deliver a longer, more immersive experience, but the intensity and delayed onset mean a little patience and planning go a long way.

-Onset and duration: Effects typically arrive within 45 to 90 minutes and can last 4 to 8 hours.
-Nano-infused options can cut that wait down to 15 to 45 minutes.
+• Onset and duration: Effects typically arrive within 45-90 minutes and can last 4-8 hours.
+Nano-infused options can cut that wait down to 15-45 minutes.

-Intensity: Edibles run strong thanks to 11-hydroxy-THC.
-Start low, especially if you're new, with options in the 1 to 5mg range.
+• Intensity: Edibles run strong thanks to 11-hydroxy-THC.
+Start low, especially if you're new, with options in the 1-5mg range.

-Respiratory considerations: None.
-A notable advantage for consumers who prefer to avoid inhalation entirely.
+• Respiratory considerations: None.
+A notable advantage for those who prefer to avoid inhalation entirely.

 Smoking